-- -Under federal regulations (2 CFR 200.67) competitive quotes are required for purchases \$3,500 or higher.
-Purchases for less than \$3,500 are considered micro-purchases. - -Micro-purchase means a purchase of supplies or services using simplified acquisition procedures, the aggregate amount of which does not exceed the micro-purchase threshold. - -Micro-purchases can be awarded without competitive bidding if the price is considered reasonable. - -For purchases paid with federal funds, even though Policy 8200 doesn't require competitive bids until \$5,000, LEAs must comply with the federal regulations and obtain competitive quotes beginning at \$3,500.
+- -Under federal regulations (2 CFR 200.67) competitive quotes are required for purchases \$10,000 or higher.
+Purchases for less than \$10,000 are considered micro-purchases. - Micro-purchase means a purchase of supplies or services using simplified acquisition procedures, the aggregate amount of which does not exceed the micro-purchase threshold. - Micro-purchases can be awarded without competitive bidding if the price is considered reasonable. - -For purchases paid with federal funds, even though federal regulations don't require competitive quotes until the \$10,000 level, LEAs must obtain competitive quotes beginning at the \$5,000 level in accordance with Section 7.11 of Policy 8200.